Gruruya/niomo/README.md

 Experimental, very new and featureless.

 Highlights:
-* Pass -e to any command to echo the JSON rather than submitting it.
+* Pass -e to echo JSON rather than submitting it.
 * Posting without an account will generate a random key for every post.

 Install